How to improve logistics and transportation in the post-COVID world

 We’ve already covered some safety measures to be taken above, but the process of making the industry safer for all participants is much wider.

 The whole workflow of the industry is subjected to substantial changes in the near future, including the implementation of such measures as temperature screening and digital precautionary examinations in distribution centers and large hubs.
 The long-distance transportation procedures need to be upgraded with additional safety measures for drivers when entering and leaving route points.
+Not to mention the implementation of safety procedures when transporting hazardous materials.
+Certain dangerous liquids require specialized containers such as COPV tanks (Composite Overwrapped Pressure Vessels).

 3. Use cognitive supply chains to manage supply and demand